 Chum the water and let the sharks feed.

-Most home sales (90%+) involve two Realtors, the one that lists the home and the one working with a buyer that makes the offer.
-When you list your home you will pay a total commission and then split that commission, offering a portion to the Realtor that brings the buyer (writes an offer).
+Most home sales (90%+) involve two Realtors—the one that lists the home and the one working with a buyer that makes the offer.
+When you list your home, you pay a total commission and then split it, offering a portion to the Realtor that brings the buyer (writes an offer).

 If the commission you offer to the buyer’s Realtor is lousy compared to similar homes for sale in your area, you won’t generate any excitement.
 Remember, Realtors have all the buyers.
 You’re trying to find a buyer.

-Think about it, if there are three homes for sale on your street and the others are offering 2%.
+For example, three homes are for sale on your street, and the others offer 2% to the buyer’s Realtor.
 You negotiated a lower commission and are offering 1%.
-At that pay rate, you can be sure Realtors aren’t going to push their clients in your direction.
+At that rate, you can be sure Realtors aren’t going to push their clients in your direction.
 Now, we can’t make someone buy one home over another, but buyers are always looking for advice.
-“Which one do you think is a better house?”, “What did you think of that last house?”.
+“Which one do you think is a better house?”, “What did you think of that last house?”
 What would you like them to say?
-Good things about your house of course!
+Good things about your house, of course!